Strengthening employee engagement

 OUR KEY OBJECTIVES

-• To increase the safety of employees in the workplace by implementing action plans, for instance, for better protection against potentially hazardous materials, improved ergonomics and psychosocial hazard management, which aim to reduce the number of workplace accidents and achieve a frequency rate of less than five.
+• To increase the safety of employees in the workplace by implementing action plans such as better protection against potentially hazardous materials, improved ergonomics and psychosocial hazard management, which aim to reduce the number of workplace accidents.

 GOVERNANCE